carla-simulator/carla/Docs/python_api.md

 ---

 ## carla.LaneChange<a name="carla.LaneChange"></a>
 Class that defines the permission to turn either left, right, both or none (meaning only going straight is allowed).
 This information is stored for every [carla.Waypoint](#carla.Waypoint) according to the OpenDRIVE file.
-In this [recipe](ref_code_recipes.md#lanes-recipe) the user creates a waypoint for a current vehicle position and learns which turns are permitted.
+The snipet in [carla.Map.get_waypoint](#carla.Map.get_waypoint) shows how a waypoint can be used to learn which turns are permitted.

 <h3>Instance Variables</h3>
 - <a name="carla.LaneChange.NONE"></a>**<font color="#f8805a">NONE</font>**